zakimzf/tenset/README.md

 1. Company Reserve (10%): 21,000,000 10SET.
 The total freezing period is 48 months.
 Every 12 months, 25% of the initial amount will be unfrozen and ready for withdrawal using address 0x7BD3b301f3537c75bf64B7468998d20045cfa48e.
 2. Team (10%): 21,000,000 10SET.
 The total freezing period is 30 months.
 Every 3 months, 10% of the initial amount will be unfrozen and ready for withdrawal using address 0x44C4A8d57B22597a2c0397A15CF1F32d8A4EA8F7.
 3. Marketing (5%): 10,500,000 10SET.
 A half (5,250,000 10SET) will be transferred immediately to the address 0x127D069DC8B964a813889D349eD3dA3f6D35383D.
 The remaining 5,250,000 10SET will be frozen for 12 months.
 Every 3 months, 25% of the initial amount will be unfrozen and ready for withdrawal using address 0x127D069DC8B964a813889D349eD3dA3f6D35383D.
 4. Sales: 150,000,000 10SET (147,000,000 10SET plus compensation for the initial 2% transferring costs).
-These tokens will be distributed between CommonSale contract and existing users who participated in the first phase of the sale.
+These tokens will be distributed between CommonSale contract and existing users who participated in a given phase of the sale.
 5. Liquidity Reserve: 7,500,000 10SET (10,500,000 10SET minus tokens that went to compensation in paragraph 4).
 The entire amount will be unfrozen from the start and sent to the address 0x91E84302594deFaD552938B6D0D56e9f39908f9F.

 ### Sale stages